 - Gold plan: 20%

-The way you pay your portion of these costs is in deductibles and copayments or co-insurance.
+The way you pay your portion of these costs is in deductibles, copays, and coinsurance.

-In general, the more you are willing and able to pay each time for health care service or a prescription, the lower your premium.
-A premium is your monthly payment to have insurance.
+In general, the more you pay in monthly premiums, the less you’ll pay in out-of-pocket costs each time you go for a health care service or to pick up a prescription.
+A premium is what you each month to have insurance.

-As an example, when you compare the bronze and platinum plans:
+As an example, consider the differences in the bronze and platinum plans.

 How does coverage from a metal plan compare to my current insurance?

 The bronze through platinum coverage levels are new.
-So you probably don't know how the benefits of the plan you use today compare to them.
-The coverage level you have now depends on whether you bought your plan:
+So you probably don't know how the benefits of the plan you use today compare to the benefits they offer.
+The coverage level you have now depends on how you bought your plan:

-- From an employer: Your coverage level is likely between a gold and platinum level.
+- If you bought it from an employer, your coverage level is likely between a gold and platinum level.

-- On your own: Your coverage level is likely between a bronze and silver level.
+- If you bought it on your own, your coverage level is likely between a bronze and silver level.